-SS&C Fund Services (Bermuda) Ltd. (formerly Prime Management Limited) (the "Administrator"), a division of SS&C GlobeOp, serves as the administrator, secretary, and registrar for the Master Fund SAC.
+SS&C Fund Services (Bermuda) Ltd. (the "Administrator"), a division of SS&C GlobeOp, serves as the administrator, secretary, and registrar for the Master Fund SAC.
 For its administration and registrar services, the Administrator receives a monthly fee based on the NAV of the Master Fund, subject to a monthly minimum fee.
 For its secretarial services, the Administrator receives a fixed annual fee.